 Other Best Paints for Miniatures and Models

 Some niches, Luftwaffe, Formula One, etc. Some brands that are very esoteric are also hard to find and destroy quickly!
-I will give a few examples, but I will not dwell on it.
+I will give a few examples, but I will not dwell on them.

 MisterKit is a new one for me, they also appeal to Luftwaffe colors.
 Finisher is a paint company that covers F1 colors.
 I have not drawn the paint yet, I heard that they are very good.
 But if you want the right shade of blue because of 1978 Tyrell, or if you’re trying to catch the subtle changes in red that Ferrari has used over the years … these are these.

-Another thing common to most paints marketed to modelers; They are not ready for airbrush (Alclad II is an exception).
-This is because you need to do some brush work.
+Another thing common to most paints marketed to modelers is; They are not ready for airbrushes (Alclad II is an exception).
+This is because you need to do some brushwork.
 Most paints make both an airbrush medium and a brush paint.
 However, some are inevitable to do one better than another.

 As a result, when you paint a model, the goal is to get a surface that in any way makes a model look real.
 Quick test, if you are going to take a picture with the right background and environment, would it be difficult to say the picture from the picture of the real thing?